Majority voting is not good for heaven or hell, with mirrored performance: Conclusion

 \section{Conclusion}

 The ViSE model is designed to evaluate the effectiveness of individual voting strategies and \aB{social decision rules} in environments of varying favorability \aB{and, more generally, in environments with various gain distributions}.
-In this paper, we show that \aB{in the case of Gaussian environments} and two-component (a group and individualists) societies, the symmetrized majority rule is effective only under more or less neutral conditions, while in ``heaven'' or ``hell'' it is harmful.
-Furthermore, for environments with symmetric distributions, the performance of this \aB{rule} is symmetric about the neutrality point. \aB{For general distributions with finite mean, the performance is the same for any two {\oppos} generators.}
+In this paper, we show that, \aB{in Gaussian environments} and two-component (a group and individualists) societies, the symmetrized majority rule is effective only under more or less neutral conditions, while in ``heaven'' or ``hell'' it is harmful.
+Furthermore, for environments with symmetric distributions, the performance of this \aB{rule} is symmetric about\x{around} the neutrality point. \aB{For general distributions with finite mean, this performance, \aG{measured relative to the baseline rule,} is the same for any two {\oppos} generators.} \aV{This is true both for the class of voting bodies formed by agents with complementary strategies and a complementary \aG{social decision} rule, and for the even more general class of antisymmetric voting bodies. \aG{For a bird's-eye view, the logical structure of the main symmetry results of this study is summarized in Fig.~\ref{f:Di}.} Returning to two-component societies, \aG{we observe that in some cases,} cooperating group members improve their position at the expense of individualists, which is disadvantageous for the whole\x{ entire} society.}

-\bmhead{Acknowledgments} We \aB{are very grateful to two anonymous referees, especially, for suggesting the idea of reverse time to obtain a simpler proof of the technical result.
-In the final version, we use a very similar approach in other terms, supplemented by the condition of antisymmetry of the voting body, which is necessary to generalize the result.} We also thank the participants of the seminar on stochastic voting models at the Institute of Control Sciences of the Russian Academy of Sciences: Yana Tsodikova, Anton Loginov, Vitaly Malyshev, Vladislav Maksimov, Anna Khmelnitskaya, Irina Kalushina, Zoya Lezina, Vladimir Borzenko.
+\bmhead{Acknowledgments} We \aB{are very grateful to two anonymous referees \aV{for their careful reading and especially for suggesting a generalization and} the idea of reverse time to obtain a simpler proof of the \aG{key lemma}.\x{technical result.} In the final version, we use a similar approach in terms of the \aG{antisymmetric voting body, which is necessary for further generalization of the result.}} We also thank the participants of the seminar on stochastic voting models at the Institute of Control Sciences of the Russian Academy of Sciences: Yana Tsodikova, Anton Loginov, Vitaly Malyshev, Vladislav Maksimov, Anna Khmelnitskaya, Irina Kalushina, \fcolorbox{black}{white}{Zoya Lezina}, Vladimir Borzenko.